 How to integrate Marketo and Google Ads

-Overall, there are three steps that you need to take to perform the Marketo and Google AdWords integration, each with its own sub-steps.
+Overall, there are three steps that you need to take to perform the Marketo and Google Ads integration, each with its own sub-steps.
 They are as follows:

 After following these steps, you will have a complete insight into who your customers are and which segments drive sales.

-Pardot is a marketing automation software that helps you effectively convert B2B leads through automated and targeted email campaigns, lead attribution and ROI tracking.
+Marketing Cloud Account Engagement — the marketing automation tool Salesforce formerly called Pardot — helps you effectively convert B2B leads through automated and targeted email campaigns, lead attribution and ROI tracking.

-Aside from delivering customized email drip campaigns, Pardot also offers lead nurturing, scoring and segmentation.
+Aside from delivering customized email drip campaigns, Account Engagement also offers lead nurturing, scoring and segmentation.

 With these features, you can slowly move leads along the sales funnel, measure how qualified leads are, and create lead segments.

-With Pardot and Google Adwords, you can track which keywords generate the most qualified leads.
+With Account Engagement and Google Ads, you can track which keywords generate the most qualified leads.

 From there you can focus on delivering targeted drip email campaigns to the most qualified B2B paid leads in order to maximize conversions and ROI.

-To integrate Pardot and Google Ads, you can use Google Ads Connector, which is available to Pardot Plus and Advanced Edition users.
+To integrate Account Engagement and Google Ads, you can use the Google Ads connector, which is available to Plus and Advanced Edition users.

-Before you begin performing the integration, you will need admin access in both Pardot and Google Ads.
+Before you begin performing the integration, you will need admin access in both Account Engagement and Google Ads.
 Then, follow these steps:

-1. Head to Pardot and select “Admin” followed by “Connectors”
+- Head to Account Engagement and select “Admin” followed by “Connectors”

-7. Head back to Pardot and click “Verify Now”
+- Head back to Account Engagement and click “Verify Now”

-From here, it will take between 10 and 20 minutes before all your Google Ads campaign data is imported into Pardot.
+From here, it will take between 10 and 20 minutes before all your Google Ads campaign data is imported into Account Engagement.

 Adobe Analytics and Google Ads Integration